Projective Anosov representations, convex cocompact actions, and rigidity: Proof of Theorem

 For the rest of the section fix $G$ a semisimple Lie group with finite center and $P \leq G$ a parabolic subgroup.

-By Theorem~\ref{thm:GW}, there exist a finite dimensional real vector space $V_0$ and an irreducible representation $\phi_0:G \rightarrow \PSL(V_0)$ with the following property: if $\Gamma$ is a word hyperbolic group and $\rho:\Gamma \rightarrow G$ is a Zariski dense representation with finite kernel, then the following are equivalent: \begin{enumerate} \item $\rho$ is $P$-Anosov, \item $\phi_0 \circ \rho$ is projective Anosov. \end{enumerate}
+By Theorem~\ref{thm:GW}, there exist a finite dimensional real vector space $V_0$ and an irreducible representation $\phi_0:G \rightarrow \PSL(V_0)$ with the following property: if $\Gamma$ is a word hyperbolic group and $\rho:\Gamma \rightarrow G$ is a representation, then the following are equivalent: \begin{enumerate} \item $\rho$ is $P$-Anosov, \item $\phi_0 \circ \rho$ is projective Anosov. \end{enumerate}

+We will construct a new representation of $G$ by taking the tensor product of $\phi_0$ with itself.
+In general, this will not produce an irreducible representation and so we will construct a subspace of $V_0 \otimes V_0$ where $\phi_0 \otimes \phi_0$ acts irreducibly.

 For a proximal element $g \in \PSL(V_0)$ let $\ell^+_g \in \Pb(V_0)$ be the eigenline of $g$ corresponding to the eigenvalue of largest absolute value.
 Then consider the vector space